 A user can enable a TOTP as a second factor in their user settings.
 It is required to have some external device to hold the shared secret.
 A popular way is using your phone.
-Some Android apps are for example Aegis or andOTP; and there are others as well.

 In user settings, go to Two Factor Authentication and click on Activate two-factor authentication.
 This then shows you a QR code: